DecubICUs: A Multicentre International One-Day Prevalence Study on Pressure Injuries in Intensive Care Units

 The data collection date was 15 May 2018.

 Recorded data included patient demographics, data on severity of underlying disease and acute illness, organ failure, pressure injuries, major risk factors for pressure injuries, and measures taken to prevent pressure injuries.

 - Therapeutic intervention

-The study is purely observational in nature; no interventions are planned.
+The study was purely observational in nature; no interventions were planned.